emckenzie11/F16_Benchmark/README.md

 # cVAE

-The code within 'main' can be ran to simulate the test datasets 2, 4 & 6.
+The code within 'main' can be run to simulate the test datasets 2, 4 & 6.
 The cVAE is trained on data sets 1, 3, 5 & 7.
 The architecture includes two convolution layers followed by some MLP layers in order to compress the data to a latent space of dimension 32.
-Minibatching and slcicing is also used.
+Minibatching and slicing are also used.